voycey/cakephp-redshift/README.md

 # Redshift plugin for CakePHP

+This plugin is no longer maintained.
+This was working and used in our platform at one time however since then we have moved away.
+Am leaving this as open source to hopefully allow someone to take this up and continue its use.

-This plugin is still in development and hasn't been tested completely.  *Be extremely careful using this plugin and make sure your data is always backed up.*
+*Be extremely careful using this plugin and make sure your data is always backed up.*

 ## Installation